billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Metric for power equipment

                        δ=Po/Pi

-where Po is output power, Pi is input power.
+Where Po is output power, Pi is input power.
 This energy efficiency value is measured or calculated from the testing data over specified time period.

 Metric for cooling equipment

                        η=Qt/Pi

-where η is the energy efficiency of the air conditioner Pi is the input power, Qt is the sum of the sensible cooling capacity and the latent cooling capacity.
+Where η is the energy efficiency of the air conditioner Pi is the input power, Qt is the sum of the sensible cooling capacity and the latent cooling capacity.